How we promote British Values at Adderley

 At Adderley Primary School we are dedicated to promoting values which ensure our pupils develop a strong sense of social and moral responsibility which will prepare them for life in modern Britain.
 We would like to share with our parents how we promote these values.

 The school values pupil voice and we ask the pupils about their learning, their concerns and for their ideas about how we can make things better for them.
-We do this by using pupil questionnaires and through our pupil leader teams.
+We do this by using pupil questionnaires and through our Pupil Ambassador teams.
 At the start of each year children vote for their class representatives through an election process.
-Through their class representatives children have the opportunity to have their voices heard in front of the Junior Strategic Leadership Team (JSLT).
-The JSLT also has a budget which they choose how to spend.
+Through their class representatives children have the opportunity to have their voices heard.

 The Rule of Law

 The school has a Positive Pupil policy.
 The children understand the school rules and what happens if these rules are broken.
 At the start of each year classes discuss class rules and agree a charter to abide by.
-During PSHE lessons and assemblies children learn about the importance of having rules and how these relate to laws.
-We use a range of PSHE resources to promote moral, spiritual, social and cultural awareness among our pupils.
+During PSHEC (Peersonal, Social, Health, Economic and Citizenship Education) lessons and assemblies children learn about the importance of having rules and how these relate to laws.
+We use a range of PSHEC resources to promote moral, spiritual, social and cultural awareness among our pupils.
 Our children have a well-developed sense of justice.
 They understand and are able to discuss why there needs to be consequences for those who break the rules or laws.
 By being immersed in the ethos of the school, our children learn about their responsibility to be law abiding citizens.

 Alongside rules and laws, we promote freedom of choice and the right to respectfully express views and beliefs.
 Through the provision of a safe, supportive environment and empowering education, we provide boundaries for our children to make choices safely; for example: